OnionIoT/documentation/docs/software/running-command-on-boot.md

 The `/etc/rc.local` file must complete execution for the Omega to complete the boot sequence.
 Any scripts added to the file must end in `exit 0`.

 The `/etc/rc.local` executes toward the end of the boot sequence.
-Most other device functionality should be available, but this isn't deterministic, and customers shouldn't assume networking will be available.
+Most other device functionality should be available, but this isn't deterministic, and users shouldn't assume networking will be available.

 If a command is expected to take more than a few seconds to complete, and you don’t want to hold up completion of the system boot, you can fork the process into the background.